-If units are redeemed from the Preferred series 1 or the Preferred partner series which drops the values of the Preferred series 1 or Preferred partner series units in all applicable Canada Life segregated funds policies below \$100,000 and/or a redemption is made from an eligible product, which results in your total holdings falling below \$500,000 we may switch the remaining value of your Preferred series 1 or Preferred partner series units, held in all applicable policies, to Standard series for Preferred series 1 units and Partner series for Preferred partner series units of the same segregated fund and sales charge option.
+If you make a redemption from Preferred series 1 or Preferred partner series units or an eligible product, which results in your total holdings falling below \$500, 000, we may switch the remaining value of your Preferred series 1 or Preferred partner series units, held in all applicable policies, to Standard series for Preferred series 1 units and Partner series for Preferred partner series units of the same segregated fund and sales charge option.
 For more information see Minimums to establish and maintain a policy.

-If units are redeemed from the Constellation series which drops the values of the Constellation series units in all applicable Canada Life segregated funds policies below \$25,000, we may switch the remaining value of your Constellation series units, held in all applicable policies, to Partner series or Preferred partner series units of the same segregated fund (or Money Market (Portico) if the corresponding fund is not available) and sales charge option, upon notice to you.
+If units are redeemed from the Constellation series which drops the values of the Constellation series units in all applicable Canada Life segregated funds policies below \$25,000, we may switch the remaining value of your Constellation series units, held in all applicable policies, to Partner series or Preferred partner series units of the same segregated fund (or Money Market Fund if the corresponding fund is not available) and sales charge option, upon notice to you.
 For more information see Minimums to establish and maintain a policy.

-If units are redeemed from the Partner series, the Preferred partner series, or the Constellation series, the accrued fees related to the AMS fee will be collected prior to the redemption being processed when the remaining market value of a segregated fund, in our sole discretion, will be less than the upcoming quarterly fee for the Partner series and the Preferred partner series or the upcoming monthly fee for the Constellation series.
+If units are redeemed from the Partner series, the Preferred partner series, or the Constellation series, the accrued fees related to the AMS fee will be collected prior to the redemption being processed when the remaining market value of a segregated fund, in our sole discretion, will be less than the upcoming monthly fee for the Partner series and the Preferred partner series or the upcoming monthly fee for the Constellation series.